 Click on the chapter title to read the chapter…

-PART 1: REGULAR SCHOOL – After passing a test, and at my mom’s request, I start first grade in Bach elementary school at age five instead of going to kindergarten.
-It’s a very strange environment for me, since I’m not used to having grownups always telling me what to do and keeping track of and commenting on what I am doing.
-But at least my teacher likes me and is really nice, and I’m excited about being able to finish learning to read, so I can read all the books in dad’s office down in the basement, especially the ones about the War.
+PART 1: REGULAR SCHOOL (SEPTEMBER 1960) – After passing a test, and at my mom’s request, I start first grade in Bach elementary school at age five instead of going to kindergarten.
+It is a very strange environment for me, since I’m used to having grownups always telling me what to do and keeping track of and commenting on what I am doing.
+But at least my teacher likes me and is really nice, and I am excited about being able to finish learning to read, so I can read all the books in dad’s office down in the basement, especially the ones about the War.

-PART 2: PRESIDENT – It is October 1960, and the U.S. Presidential election is coming up, and my dad takes me to see Kennedy speak in the middle of the night at the Michigan Union in Ann Arbor, where Kennedy first spoke to the need for more young adults to get involved in public service, without specifically calling out his idea for the “Peace Corp”.
-Then both my mom and dad take me to hear Nixon speak at the train station, and I go with them to the polling place to vote.
+PART 2: PRESIDENT (OCTOBER 1960) – The U.S. Presidential election is coming up, and dad takes me to see Kennedy speak in the middle of the night at the Michigan Union in Ann Arbor, where Kennedy first spoke to the need for more young adults to get involved in public service, without specifically calling out his idea for the “Peace Corp” yet.
+Then both mom and dad take me to hear Nixon speak at the train station, and I go with them to the polling place to vote.

-PART 3: DINOSAURS – I am obsessed with dinosaurs and played out stories with dinosaurs and people, inspired by the movie “The Lost World”.
-I also take my obsession to school and my first grade class.
+PART 3: DINOSAURS (NOVEMBER 1960) – I am obsessed with dinosaurs and played out stories with dinosaurs and people, inspired by the movie “The Lost World”.
+I also take my obsession to school and share it with my classmates in my first grade class.

-PART 4: BLUE BOOKS – My world was about books right now and all the stories inside those books.
-My mom and dad reading them to me and me learning to read them myself at school.
-But at school I was also learning to write letters and words, so I decided to try writing my OWN book, and not just doing the pictures, but doing the words as well!
-My dad, still working on his PhD, was teaching sections of college classes to make money, and had lots of blue exam books, that he gave to his students for their writing tests, which were perfect for me to use.
+PART 4: BLUE BOOKS (JANUARY 1961) – My world is about books right now and all the stories inside those books.
+Mom and dad read them to me and I learn to read them myself at school.
+But at school I am also learning to write letters and words, so I decide to try writing my OWN book, and not just doing the pictures, but doing the words too!
+Dad, still working on his PhD, is teaching sections of college classes to make money, and had lots of blue exam books, that he gives to his students for their writing tests, which are perfect for me to use.
+With one of those blue exam books, I make my first attempt!